 Spur Creative have a great track record of making giant props for a variety of events such as; theatre productions, art installations and promotional campaigns.
 Giant props are a great way to advertise your product because of their immediate impact in any given setting.

 How we Make our Giant Props

 We tend to sculpt in polystyrene and coat with a hard exterior for giant props.
 We have moulded and cast the giant prop if multiples are required.
 We design our giant props to be easily assembled, disassembled and easily transportable.

 The games characters we made for Microsoft had to be flown to LA for the E3 Games Expo.
 As they needed to fit into a custom flight case, we sculpted and moulded them before casting them in fibreglass so that they could come apart in sections.
 When they were put back together, the joins were seamless as we had bonded mannequin fittings in the casts.

 Our giant props have been used to promote movies, to introduce a new brand or product, as point of sale prop, to raise buyer awareness in a retail setting, to promote a new ride at Alton Towers and as part of an art installation at Tate Modern.

-We made a giant ‘magic tap’ for a company showing at The Boat Show, the tap had to look as though it was magically suspended in mid-air with water pouring from the spout.
-Not only was this a great visual impact because of its size but also the added bonus of real water really gave this prop an amazing presence at the show.
-As with all giant props, the huge presence really gives a boost to your brand, product or promotion
+We made a giant ‘magic tap’ for a company showing at The Boat Show.
+The tap had to look as though it was magically suspended in mid-air with water pouring from the spout.
+Not only was this a great visual impact because of its size, but, the added bonus of real water really gave this prop an amazing presence at the show.
+As with all giant props, the huge presence really gives a boost to your brand, product or promotion.

-- Giant tap for the Boat Show
+- A giant tap for the Boat Show.

 - Giant toy soldier props and giant crayon props for Polo Ralph Lauren.